-2.3 Statement of Financial Position
+2.2 Statement of financial position

-2.3.1 Financial Instruments
+2.2.1 Financial instruments

-The Fund's principal financial assets comprise investments in trading securities and cash at bank.
-The main purpose of these financial instruments is to generate a return on the investment made by Unitholders.
-The Fund's principal financial liabilities comprise amounts attributable to unitholders, which are the amounts owed to unitholders of the Fund.
+The Fund's principal financial assets comprise investments in trading securities and cash at Bank.
+The main purpose of these financial instruments is to generate a return on the investment made by unit holders.
+The Funds' principal financial liabilities comprise amounts attributable to unitholders, which are the amounts owed to unitholders of the Fund.
+The Fund also has various other financial instruments such as receivables and payables which arise directly from its operations.

-2.3.1.1 Classification
+2.2.1.1 Classification